Castleton

 42. Order House of St. Richard of the Wold, of Safreth.
 Knightly order has a small house here with about 10 Knights, their squires, servants, men at arms and a few priests.
 The total population is under 50.

 43. Order House of St Iylyria the Lady, and orphanage.
 With servants and staff, the adults number about 30, and the orphans nearly 100.
-There are two to four knights of the order also stationed here, usually training new squires.
+There are two to four knights of the order also stationed here, usually training new squires selected from the orphans.

 Comments (0)